-The Foundation maintains cash in bank deposit accounts which, at times, may exceed federally insured limits of \$250,000.
+The Foundation maintains cash in bank deposit accounts which typically exceed federally insured limits of \$250,000.
 Checking account balances in excess of federally insured limits are regularly swept into an account that is secured by a mutual fund that invests primarily in government securities.
 The Foundation has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash or cash equivalents.

-Contributions receivable reflected in the statements of financial position are primarily due from two donors representing 98% of gross contributions receivable at June 30, 2016 and 2015, respectively.
-In 2015, contributions from one donor represented 19% of total contributions.
+Contributions receivable reflected in the statements of financial position are primarily due from two donors representing 99% of gross contributions receivable for both June 30, 2018 and 2017.
+In 2018, contributions from one donor represented 12% of total contributions.